-Competency points gained from any of the above sources count towards a student's required end of term total.
 Questions with competency points associated are marked as either a 0 (competency NOT met) or a 1 (competency met).
 Grades are assigned according to a rubric, where inadequate answers are associated with a grade of 0 (no competency point awarded) and adequate or excellent answers are awarded 1 (one competency point awarded).

-Multiple competencies will be assessed with a requirement that 70% of competencies on this exam will need to be met.
+The end of module exam will be written on November 24, 2025.
+During the CBL end of module exam, multiple competencies will be assessed, with a requirement that 70% of competencies on this exam will need to be met.
 Failure to achieve 70% of the competencies on this exam will result in failure of the module and the requirement for remediation.